"

 The image illustrates “Gagne’s 9 Events of Instruction” as a flow chart composed of colored horizontal bars aligned vertically.
 Each event is accompanied by an icon symbolizing its function.
 The chart is divided into three phases, each represented by a specific color.
 The Preparatory Phase (items 1 to 3) is in light orange, including “1.
 Gain Attention,” “2.
 Inform Learners of Objectives,” and “3.
 Stimulate Recall of Prior Knowledge.”
 The Acquire and Practice New Knowledge Phase (items 4 to 8) is in blue, featuring “4.
 Present the Stimulus Material,” “5.
 Provide Learner Guidance,” “6.
 Elicit Performance,” “7.
 Provide Feedback,” and “8.
 Assess Performance.”
 The Further Application of Skills and Content Phase (item 9) is in dark blue, consisting of “9.
 Enhance Retention and Transfer.”
 Each phase is represented by a corresponding legend in the bottom right corner.

-The first three events of this model constitute the preparatory stage.
-To learn, students need to be open to learning (attentive), be aware of the learning goal and what to expect, and access prior learning to help them make connections and build more complex concepts upon previously laid foundations.
+The first three events of this model make up the preparatory stage.
+To learn, students need to be open to learning (attentive), understand what they are going to learn, and think about what they already know.
 This aligns with Gagne’s belief that learning needs to happen in steps to continuously build concepts from simple to more complex as the learning develops.
 It also supports the idea that learning is better retained when students can make meaningful connections with the new material.

 Event one: Gain attention.